 As these diversified workplaces emerge, the importance of collaboration in the workplace has never been more pronounced.
 Building a collaborative, digitally connected work environments is integral to ensuring business growth.
 Organisations must introduce digital workplace strategies capable of improving collaboration and communication, and enabling employees to work together effectively, regardless of location or device.

 The digital workplace can be considered the natural evolution of the workplace.
 It encompasses all of the technologies staff use to do their jobs.
 This can range from the HR applications and core business applications to email, instant messaging, enterprise social media tools, intranets and portals.
 Most (if not all) organisations have a digital workplace.

-What is important is to focus on creating an effective digital workplace that helps your staff do their jobs more effectively and efficiently.
+What is important is to focus on setting up a digital workplace that helps your staff do their jobs more effectively and efficiently.
 It should consist of a holistic set of platforms, tools and environments for work delivered in a usable, coherent and productive way.
 This gives focus on the experience of the employee or the individual as well as the environment in which they work.